AfterShip/aftership-apps-woocommerce/readme.txt

 == Screenshots ==

-1. Add tracking number and carrier to WooCommerce
+1. [NEW] New Theme for Branded Tracking Page
-2. Display tracking info at order history page
+2. Customize Email/SMS notifications
-3. Support tracking of UPS, DHL, FedEx, USPS and 360+ carriers
+3. Add Tracking number and carrier to WooCommerce
-4. AfterShip dashboard
+4. AfterShip Dashboard
 5. Track all shipments in one place
 6. View exception, and filter by status
 7. Automatically send out delivery notifications